Boris Johnson’s ethics chief Lord Geidt in shock resignation

 The peer said that ‘with regret’ he is resigning as the Prime Minister’s adviser on ministerial interests.

-Boris Johnson’s ethics chief has resigned a day after telling MPs it was “reasonable” to suggest the Prime Minister broke the ministerial code by breaching lockdown laws.
+Boris Johnson’s ethics adviser has resigned a day after telling MPs it was “reasonable” to suggest the Prime Minister broke the ministerial code by breaching lockdown laws.

 Lord Geidt became the second ministerial interests adviser to resign during the Prime Minister’s three years in office when a brief statement was published on Wednesday evening.